MonalikaKapoor/Microsoft-Engage-Link-Up/README.md

 - [x] Message Formatting 🎨: Wish to highlight you messages?
 No worries, you may use bold, italics, underline or strike to format your messages!
 - [x] Share images 📸🖼️: Send or receive photogrphs
 - [x] Receive Mails when offline 📧: Worried that you might miss some important messages?
 No worries, you'll receive emails when offline📩
-- [x] People Section:  See all added persons in a particular team along with their online status
+- [x] People Section 🙎🏻‍♀️🙎🏻‍♂️:  See all added persons in a particular team along with their online status
-- [x] Photos Section: See all shared or received images in the photos section
+- [x] Photos Section 🖼️: See all shared or received images in the photos section
 - [x] Delete/Add Group Members
-- [x] Profile Pic
+- [x] Profile Pic 🙎🏻‍♀️

 ![image](https://user-images.githubusercontent.com/67543895/125517094-10fbe971-3784-46b9-a514-ad8f69b5b77b.png)

 ---------------------------------------------------------------------------------------------------------------------------------

 # Flow
 ![image](https://user-images.githubusercontent.com/67543895/125451818-cc1853d8-3cec-4293-9aed-38b51011d955.png)